Ikigai Book Review I The Secret to a Long Life

 9. Resilience

-• They suggest enjoying pleasure of life, yet not be owned by them and be prepared for those pleasures to disappear.
+• They suggest enjoying the pleasure of life, yet not being owned by them and being prepared for those pleasures to disappear.

 • According to Stoicism, our pleasures and desires are not the problem.
 We can enjoy them as long as they don’t take control of us.